InvestingThis is how we're all going to retire rich, pals—and it's not as intimidating or hard as you think.

 For most investors, you want a few things.
 Your investments should be easy to manage, low cost, and try to match the market—not beat it.
 While achieving this used to mean going out and buying a few low-cost ETFs, there are now tools that can do all that for you: robo-advisors.
 Here are three of the best ones, and who they’re a great fit for.

-A perfect fit for beginners, with a gorgeous interface, easy-to-use app, socially-responsible portfolio options you can choose with the click of a button, and you can get your first $10,000 managed free by signing up through Half Banked and invest your first $500.
+A perfect fit for beginners, with a gorgeous interface, easy-to-use app, socially-responsible portfolio options you can choose with the click of a button, and you can get a $50 bonus when you sign up through Half Banked and invest your first $500.